k3ntako/5th-Dimension-CLI/README.md

 - Multiple user support, and password protect the data.
 - Online back-up of user data.
 - Importing/exporting data from/to CSV and/or JSON.
+- Multiple reading lists.
+- Customization options:
+  - Font-color
+  - Number of responses per search
+  - Number of books per page while viewing reading list
+  - Choose what fields (i.e., title, author, publisher, ISBN, and/or etc.) are displayed in a search

 ## Contributing
 Currently, this project is not accepting any contributions, however, feel free to fork the project!